-It is not against the law to eat or drink while at the wheel.
-However, the police can pull you over for careless driving if it is believed you are not in control of your car.
+You are not breaking the law when you eat or drink while driving, but the police can pull you over for careless driving if they believe you are not in control of your car.
 This could result in three penalty points and a £100 fine.

 Paying with your phone at a drive-thru or fuel station

 If you’re hungry and you only have time to stop at a fast-food restaurant, be careful how you pay if you’re using the ‘drive-thru’ facility.
 If your car’s engine is on and you’re caught paying with your smartphone at the wheel, you risk getting a fine.
 The same applies to fuel pumps because, in both instances, you’re using a mobile phone while ‘driving’ which is illegal.

 Driving with a dirty windscreen or registration plate